mandlamag/neodash/gallery/README.md

-# NeoDash Dashboard Gallery 🎨
+# LedgerCore Dashboard Gallery 🎨

-This is the source code for the NeoDash dashboard gallery located at [https://neodash-gallery.graphapp.io](https://neodash-gallery.graphapp.io).
+This is the source code for the LedgerCore dashboard gallery located at [https://neodash-gallery.graphapp.io](https://neodash-gallery.graphapp.io).

 ## Run the app locally

 This app is built with React, Tailwind and the Neo4j Design Language.

 - `yarn install` installs the dependencies.